howtographql/howtographql/content/backend/graphql-js/2-queries.md

 </Instruction>

-Notice that you're _importing_ the `Link` type from the generated Graphcool schema rather than copying it over or entirely redefining it here.
-The import syntax is enabled by the [`graphql-import`](https://github.com/graphcool/graphql-import) package.
+Notice that you're _importing_ the `Link` type from the generated Prisma schema rather than copying it over or entirely redefining it here.
+The import syntax is enabled by the [`graphql-import`](https://github.com/prisma/graphql-import) package.

 ### Implement the `feed` resolver